tapani-hopkins/wasps2kotka/README.md

 - wasps collected by Malaise trapping in [Uganda 2014-2015](https://doi.org/10.5281/zenodo.2225643)
 - wasps collected by canopy fogging in Ecuador

-Takes the text of the wasp labels (Peru and Ecuador) or the sample IDs of the wasps (Uganda).
-Then extracts data from the labels and creates a csv file for uploading the data to [Kotka](https://wiki.helsinki.fi/display/digit/Manual+for+Kotka).
-For the Peruvian and Ugandan wasps, data on the Malaise trapping is also included.
+Takes the text of wasp labels, or the sample IDs of the wasps.
+Extracts data from the labels, and collects data on the sample.
+Then creates a csv file for uploading the data to [Kotka](https://wiki.helsinki.fi/display/digit/Manual+for+Kotka).

 Typically used when faced with the daunting task of digitising thousands of tropical wasps, whose only information is on the labels.
 With this package, all you need to do is write down the label texts.
 The computer will do (almost) everything else to get the data to the [Kotka Collection Management System](https://wiki.helsinki.fi/display/digit/Manual+for+Kotka) and [FinBIF](https://laji.fi/en).

+Also used to quickly upload the data of recently pinned Ugandan wasps to the database.
+All that is needed are the sample IDs of each wasp, the computer does everything else.

 ## Installation